-IAS 1:77 Disclose further sub-classifications of the line items in the statement of financial position.
-IFRS 7:7 Disclose information that enables the evaluation of the significance of financial instruments on performance and position BDO Comment In order to comply with IFRS 7:7, the loans and borrowings balance will need to be disaggregated to some degree, which will be dependent on the nature of the instruments held by the entity For illustrative purposes only, the adjacent disclosure has disaggregated debt instruments into: - Borrowings by nature - Whether secured or unsecured (where appropriate).
+IAS 1.77 Disclose further sub-classifications of the line items in the statement of financial position.
+IFRS 7.7 Disclose information that enables the evaluation of the significance of financial instruments on performance and position BDO Comment In order to comply with IFRS 7.7, the loans and borrowings balance will need to be disaggregated to some degree, which will be dependent on the nature of the instruments held by the entity For illustrative purposes only, the adjacent disclosure has disaggregated debt instruments into: - Borrowings by nature - Whether secured or unsecured (where appropriate).
 This may or may not be adequate for all entities and will need to be customised on a case-by-case basis.
-IFRS 7:31 Disclose information to enable evaluation of the nature and extent of risks arising from financial instruments.
-IFRS 7:25, 29(a) Disclose the fair value of each class of financial liability (unless carrying amount approximates fair value).
-IFRS 7:14 Disclose the carrying amount of financial assets it has pledged as collateral.
+IFRS 7.31 Disclose information to enable evaluation of the nature and extent of risks arising from financial instruments.
+IFRS 7.25, 29(a) Disclose the fair value of each class of financial liability (unless carrying amount approximates fair value).

-Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2024 (continued)